Signed in as:

 In the mainstream of white masculine and middle-class history, the voices of Aboriginal fighters, convict poets, feminist journalists, democratic agitators, bohemian dreamers and revolutionaries are rarely heard.
 This book restores some of that clamour and disturbance to the history of the city.

 "It is only after reading Irving and Cahill’s book that one realises the extent to which political dissent in Australia has been tamed.
 I am all too conscious that any short review of this book will not do it justice.
-It’s just too full of delightful gems: rare historical photographs, anecdotes and tales of real working class heroes and heroines.
-And like any real labour history, 68 therein lies the book’s great power.
+It’s just too full of delightful gems: rare historical photographs, anecdotes and tales of real working-class heroes and heroines.
+And like any real labour history, therein lies the book’s great power.
 This is not a book about a city but about the ordinary people who lived, worked and, importantly, agitated within it."

-- Mulheron, Maurie, "Review - Radical Sydney: places, portraits and unruly episodes", Illawarra Unity - Journal of the Illawarra Branch of the Australian Society for the Study of Labour History, 10(1), 2010, 66-68.
+- Mulheron, Maurie, "Review - Radical Sydney: places, portraits and unruly episodes", Illawarra Unity Journal of the Illawarra Branch of the Australian Society for the Study of Labour History, 10(1), 2010, 66-68.

-Copyright © 2022 Rowan Cahill Radical Historian - All Rights Reserved.
+Copyright © 2024 Rowan Cahill Radical Historian - All Rights Reserved.

 Powered by GoDaddy